bdoremus/gvca_survey_analytics/README.md

 Simple script to parse Surevy Monkey results into a local database and perform analytics.

+## HOW TO
+1. Export the results from Survey Monkey.
+The following export choices make it the easiest:
+   1. Individual Results
+   2. All Responses Data
+   3. File Format: CSV
+   4. Data View: Original View (No rules applied)
+   5. Columns: Expanded
+   6. Cells: Actual Answer Text

-Important changes for each year:
+## Important changes for each year:

 2021-2022:
 * First year of processing data this way.